dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/05-advanced-ai.md

 ## 2. Agentic Workflows: The Power of Delegation

+Recall the "Learning Architect" role introduced in Chapter 1.
+While RAG provides the AI with a "brain" of specific knowledge, **Agentic Workflows** provide the "hands" to execute complex design tasks autonomously.
 In a standard workflow, you give a prompt and get a response.
-In an **Agentic Workflow**, you give a goal, and the AI works in a loop to figure out how to achieve it (Ng, 2024).
+In an **Agentic Workflow**, you give a goal, and the AI works in an iterative loop—critiquing, planning, and executing—to figure out how to achieve it (Ng, 2024).

 Andrew Ng (2024) identifies four key patterns for agentic design: